 Where to eat in Fort Kochi

 It was packed and apparently is that way from morning until night.
-We had an absolute feast of buffalo curry, Kerala roti, rice and even chai tea and it came to next to nothing.
+We had an absolute feast of buffalo curry, Kerala roti, rice, and even chai tea and it cost next to nothing.
 Such a great way to experience life in the city.

 Don’t miss in Fort Kochi – Kathakali performance